hossam-magdy/hboot/README.md

 ## TODO

-- create installer for windows (like ubuntu one) … using BootICE cli: see [this](http://reboot.pro/topic/21271-how-to-use-bootice-creat-two-partitions-command-line/) and [this](https://www.portablefreeware.com/forums/viewtopic.php?t=20478), then move tutorial to sub md file
+- Drop step #2 in installation, copy in the installer
 - check/use `rsync` and its windows equivalent
-- move verify-iso.bat/sh to iso/ dir ? (but it updates .menuISOFileList.lst … => update it in the installer ?)
 - in GRUB2 branch:
   - load Windows ISO (again)… using memdisk (slow) AND chainloader/whatever
   - finalize the menu items in `grub.cfg`